Versus populum: Methodist

-In discussing the Divine Service, Lorraine S. Brugh and Gordon W. Lathrop write that "Many Lutherans, in concert with many other Christians, think that the time of which Luther spoke has indeed come, and that the pastor should preside at the table facting the people, i.e., versus populum.
-The assembly needs to have a sense that it is gathered around that table, sees and hears what happens there, has a promise of Christ clearly addressed to it, participates in the thanksgiving, and is made into a community through God's gift."
-Thus, in the Lutheran Church, many altars are now built to be freestanding.
-In churches where the former altar attached to the wall cannot be moved, it has often been converted to be used as a credence table, as a "significant new table is set up, closer to the people and standing free".

 Disputation

 Cardinal Joseph Ratzinger (later Pope Benedict XVI) in his book The Spirit of the Liturgy criticised the use of versus populum as ahistorical and even harmful to the liturgy.
 He stated that versus populum "turns the community into a self-enclosed circle", where the presider becomes the real point of reference instead of God.
 He also maintained that praying toward the east (ad orientem) is a tradition that goes back to the beginning of Christianity and that is a "fundamental expression of the Christian synthesis of cosmos and history" and urged Catholics to gradually return to this tradition.
-On the other hand, he warned against quick and frequent changes to the liturgy, so he proposed a temporary solution - placing the cross in the middle of the altar, so the entire congregation "turns toward the Lord", who should be the real center of the Mass.
+On the other hand, he warned against quick and frequent changes to the liturgy, so he proposed a temporary solution – placing the cross in the middle of the altar, so the entire congregation "turns toward the Lord", who should be the real center of the Mass.

 Edward Slattery, from 1993 to 2016 Bishop of the Roman Catholic Diocese of Tulsa, argued that the change towards versus populum has had a number of unforeseen and largely negative effects.
 First of all, he said, "it is a serious rupture with the Church's ancient tradition.
 Secondly, it can give the appearance that the priest and the people were engaged in a conversation about God, rather than the worship of God.
 Thirdly, it places an inordinate importance on the personality of the celebrant by placing him on a kind of liturgical stage".

+Evangelical-Lutheran priest Heath Curtis criticized the celebration of the Mass versus populum, noting: "Surely, when praying the celebrant should face the same direction as the people are facing: liturgical East, toward, you know, the One to Whom we are praying."

+The Evangelical-Lutheran liturgist Charles L. McClean opined that "versus populum celebration [of the Mass] tends to make the celebrant a focus of attention in a way he never was in the ad orientem celebration".

 On the other hand, the Jesuit theologian John Zupez, in an article in Emmanuel based on modern studies in scriptural exegesis, found that the New Testament word for sacrifice (hilasterion) refers to our expiation from sin, not propitiation impacting or appeasing God.
 This current translation, accepted in the Catholic lectionary, should "eliminate a strong argument for the priest at Mass facing toward God (ad orientem)" and "support the practice of the priest facing the people to elicit their active involvement."
 However, the Council of Trent had already authoritatively confirmed that "this sacrifice [of the Mass] is truly propitiatory."